jhumelsine/jhumelsine.github.io/_posts/2024-04-10-interpreter-design-pattern-implementation.md

 <img src="/assets/InterpreterDesignPatternImplementationDesign5.png" alt="Rational Expression Evaluation Implementation Design 5"  width = "80%" align="center" style="padding-right: 35px;">

 This should be about as straightforward as `Identifier`.
-While the design indicates a dependency up `Identifier`, I suspect it will only depend upon the concept of an identifier String.
+While the design indicates a dependency upon `Identifier`, I suspect it will only depend upon the concept of an identifier String.

 Test:
 ```java